dbrugne/donut-native/Android.md

 To use your own device :
 - https://facebook.github.io/react-native/docs/running-on-device-android.html#content
-- and make sure your device had the correct driver
+- make sure your device had the correct driver
-- react-native phone menu => dev settings => debug server ... => ipPcOnWifi:8081
+- then lunch the app => react-native phone menu => dev settings => debug server ... => ipPcOnWifi:8081